David did not say God foresaw his days. He said God wrote them.

 The weatherman analogy fails because the weatherman didn't create the weather.
 A weatherman who also built the atmosphere, designed the jet stream, and scheduled the rain is not a forecaster.
 He is the weather.

 And there is no third option here.
 Either God wrote the days and then they unfolded as written — that is authorship, that is decree, that is the plain reading — or David has wildly overstated his own case, in which the book is not a book but a mood, the formation is not formation but a metaphor for affectionate awareness, the knitting is not knitting but a poetic gesture toward biological processes God watched but did not cause.
 Pick one.
-The psalm does not leave a middle aisle where God almost wrote your days, where He partly formed your inward parts, where the book is a book for the verses you like and a metaphor for the verses that terrify you.
-Either Psalm 139 means what it says, or it means nothing.
+The psalm does not leave a middle aisle where God almost wrote your days, where He partly created your inmost being, where the book is a book for the verses you like and a metaphor for the verses that terrify you.

 Second, the "book" in Hebrew thought is never a notebook of predictions.
 It is a scroll of decree — the Book of Life (Exodus 32:32-33, Revelation 13:8), the book where God records who lives and who dies.
 The Hebrew katav means to inscribe, to engrave, to author.
 You do not author a prediction.
 You author a story.

 Third, the verbs of formation use the same vocabulary as Genesis 1-2.
-Yatsar in verse 16 is the verb of Genesis 2:7.
+The word the NIV renders "ordained" in verse 16 is yatsar — the same verb God uses to form the man from the dust in Genesis 2:7.
 David deliberately places his own formation in continuity with God's creative sovereignty.
 The same God who spoke the universe into existence formed David's days with the same sovereign, unilateral, unconsulted power.

 What David Does with This Truth